 With cybercriminals becoming more strategic, elusive and ruthless Threat Detection and Response technology, especially Endpoint Detection and Response (EDR) is now a non-negotiable tactic in your business’ cybersecurity defence.
 Keep reading to learn about our top EDR use cases, the surprising added value EDR can offer and the best way to extract the benefits.

-You may be familiar with its core, mission-critical benefits: improved security posture, reduced downtime, enhanced incident response and up-to-the-minute threat intelligence.
-But, EDR has far greater value than you perhaps first imagine – governance control, employee engagement and brand management to name just three.
+You may be familiar with the core, mission-critical benefits of EDR: improved security posture, reduced downtime, enhanced incident response and up-to-the-minute threat intelligence.
+But, EDR has far greater value than you perhaps first imagine – governance control, employee engagement and brand management to name just three use cases.

 1. Governance and Compliance